Avg: 3.2 from 424 votes

 |FA:||Bryan Burdo, Jerry Daniels|

-Follow trail up through the forest and into a boulder field, eventually leading to talus. find your way through the talus on the currently (Summer 17') well-defined path trending LEFT towards the wall (Right will bring you to Restless Natives).
-Follow the talus up a gully with Cairns leading you to the base of route near a large dead Tree.
-Allow 20-45min
+Follow the trail up through the forest and into a boulder field, eventually leading to talus. find your way through the talus on the currently (Summer 2017) well-defined path trending LEFT towards the wall (Right will bring you to Restless Natives).
+Follow the talus up a gully with cairns leading you to the base of route near a large dead tree.
+Allow 20-45 min

-Description1) 5.9, 9 bolts.
+1) 5.9, 9 bolts.
 Start in a right facing corner, 40 feet to the Right of a large dead tree.
-1st bolt is near head hight.
+1st bolt is near head height.
 Thin face crux up high.

 2) 5.6, 8 bolts.
 Easy ramp to 15-foot block, mantle onto slab and continue to chains